Updated February 2023

 Over the last few years as I’ve learned about evidence-based reading instruction, something I’ve seen over and over is the importance of vocabulary and content knowledge.
 With kindergarten kids, this isn’t something they can independently get from their reading material (while “The cat sits” is fantastic for decoding practice it’s a teeny bit superficial) so teachers are responsible for providing this information through lessons and read-alouds.

-In terms of lessons, I’ve found free units from Core Knowledge Language Arts (CKLA) really helpful (we studied The Five Senses and Plants this year, for example), and I’ve always done rich read-alouds of picture books, but I’m selecting them even more carefully now.
-I’ve also started writing explicit vocabulary and comprehension lessons for picture books (focusing on more recent titles that offer some diversity), like this one for Malala’s Magic Pencil by Malala Yousafzai and this one for Shi-shi-etko by Nicola I. Campbell.
+In terms of lessons, I’ve found free units from Core Knowledge Language Arts (CKLA) really helpful (we studied The Five Senses and Plants one year, for example, and Farms and Taking Care of the Earth the next year), and I’ve always done rich read-alouds of picture books, but I’m selecting them even more carefully now, building text sets on topics of study like dinosaurs, Canada and building/construction.
+I’ve also started writing explicit vocabulary and comprehension lessons for picture books (focusing on more recent titles that offer some diversity), like this one for Malala’s Magic Pencil by Malala Yousafzai, this one for Shi-shi-etko by Nicola I. Campbell, and this one for Hana’s Hundreds of Hijabs by Razeena Omar Gutta.

 To take things to the next level, I decided to also maximize the time we have each day while the kids are enjoying their snacks and use it for chapter book read-alouds.
 I read one chapter in the morning and one in the afternoon, and they still have a few minutes to chat each time.
 (Don’t worry about their opportunities for socialization: they have classroom play in both am and pm as well as three outdoor recesses and they can talk with friends as they eat lunch too!)

-Below I’m sharing some chapter books we enjoyed as a class this year – of course you can read these to older students as well, and they’re also great ideas for home, not only school!
+Below I’m sharing some chapter books we enjoyed as a class since beginning this new routine – of course you can read these to older students as well, and they’re also great ideas for home, not only school!

 Magic Tree House series by Mary Pope Osborne